Cognigy/Documentation/docs/voice-gateway/overview.md

 # Overview

-*Cognigy Voice Gateway* is an AI-based solution to deploy virtual voice agents for automated phone conversations.
-It is seamlessly integrated with the Cognigy.AI platform and allows you to connect your virtual agent to your contact center.
+*Cognigy Voice Gateway* is an AI-based solution to deploy voice AI Agents for automated phone conversations.
+It is seamlessly integrated with the Cognigy.AI platform and allows you to connect your AI Agent to your contact center.

 Voice Gateway provides users with voice-based services, such as phone calls, voice assistants, and smart speakers.
 Also, Voice Gateway can perform various functions, such as speech recognition, natural language understanding, dialogue management, text-to-speech and speech-to-text conversion.